FedML-AI/FedNLP/README.md

-# FedNLP: A Benchmarking Framework for Federated Learning in Natural Language Processing
+# FedNLP: A Research Platform for Federated Learning in Natural Language Processing

 <!-- This is FedNLP, an application ecosystem for federated natural language processing based on FedML framework (https://github.com/FedML-AI/FedML). -->